 Which is my personal choice?

 As a classroom teacher, I preferred to use the inquiry-based method.
 It was magical to watch children go from knowing very little about a topic to becoming experts.
-And, the excitement was so contagious.
-It was true learning at its best.

 Since we’re homeschooling, we can do that.
 We can select from the vast menu and truly make home learning our own.